CesarCent17/CesarCent17/readme.md

 Here are the technologies I have skills in:

-- - .NET Core
+-  .NET Core
 - #️⃣ C#
-- - 🧪 SQL Server
+- 🧪 SQL Server

-- 🌐 JavaScript
 - 🔷 TypeScript
 - 🅰️ Angular